byuweb/byu_theme_drupal/README.md

 BYU HEADER
 BYU GENERAL PAGE
 BYU FOOTER

+## BYU Footer
+As mentioned above, due to Twig limitations, the block can't identify if it is inside byu-footer and know to work well with components.
+Because of this, we need the block class module to allow us to quickly bridge that gap.

+Therefore, there is a strong dependency for the BYU footer:
+1. Download the module Block Class from https://www.drupal.org/project/block_class (or use composer) and enable it.
+2. Configure each block(s) that is in the byu footer.
+You will see a class textfield option.
+Add the class `byu-footer` to each block inside the BYU Footer.

 ## Requesting Features and Options
 If you would like to request other settings or options, please contact Katria Lesser or post in the #drupal-users group on the BYUWeb slack team.